lisushka/talks/transcripts/aws-whatsnew-2022-07.md

 DAWN: Yeah, I'll- I'll endorse don't.
 Erm, if you are doing Kubernetes - if you do have one of the valid use cases for Kubernetes - and you're thinking you might like to try this, think very carefully before you do it would be my advice.

 ARJEN: Yep.
 So, moving on to more interesting stuff.
 A lot in here, erm, on Dev and Ops.
-My favorite is going to be 32:09 the CloudFormation event notifications with EventBridge so what has happened here is that you can now 32:16
-CloudFormation on certain actions like stack changes will you can hook it up to EventBridge so 32:23 that EventBridge sends notifications and you can hook that up as you know if your fan bridge basically connects to every 32:30 aws service there is so you can do a lot of fun stuff with this 32:35 um from basic stuff like you have a stack that goes into delete 32:42 field you get a notification on your slack channels there's 32:48 so much to play around with here i've got many ideas i'm not going to 32:54 talk about them all but it's good
+My favourite is going to be the CloudFormation event notifications with EventBridge.
+So what has happened here is that you can now - CloudFormation, on certain actions, like stack changes, will- you can hook it up to EventBridge, so that EventBridge sends notifications.
+And you can hook that up - as you know, EventBridge basically connects to every AWS service there is, so you can do a lot of fun stuff with this.
+Erm, from basic stuff, like, you have a stack that goes into `DELETE_FAILED`, you get a notification on your Slack channels.
+There's so much to play around with here.
+Erm, I've got many ideas, I'm not going to talk about them all, but - it's good.

-33:02
+ROB: [pushes button on Dawn's microphone]

-[Music] ah i my second favorite on here because i 33:08 think iron and i share a favor is being able to programmatically manage the contact information for your aws 33:14 accounts you can do that both for an individual aws account and from organizations 33:20 i love this because it's such a simple change which is likely to um a lot of 33:25 people don't even know that you can manage the contact information from within orgs 33:31 it's a simple change which means that if you ever get notifications from aws going something has really completely 33:37 blown up you can now make sure that the contacts for that are actually going to the right 33:42 place if you have a big org with lots of contact information and you've never looked at this now you can do it 33:48 programmatically it's well worth having a look at because it's a very small change that can potentially save you if 33:54 aws gets grumpy with you about anything yep um the other one i'd like to point out 34:01 here is just the cloud watch looks integration for visual studio code 34:07 it's nice if when you're able to just look at your logs in your editor instead of having to 34:13 go through and go through the cloud watch
+DAWN: Ah!
+Erm, I- my second favourite on here, because I think Arjen and I share a favourite, is, ah, being able to programmatically manage the contact information for your AWS accounts; you can do that both for an individual AWS account and from Organisations.
+I love this because it's such a simple change, which is likely to- erm, a lot of people don't even know that you can manage the contact information from within orgs.
+It's a simple change which means that if you ever get notifications from AWS going 'something has really completely blown up', you can now make sure that the contacts for that are actually going to the right place.
+If you have a big org with lots of contact information and you've never looked at this, now you can do it programmatically.
+It's well worth having a look at, because it's a very small change that can potentially save you if AWS gets grumpy with you about anything.

-34:19
-in the cloud which logs interface although i'd always say just use [Music] cloudwatch logs 34:25 insights i think where you can properly search it which is way better 34:31 but i on time let's move to security
-34:37
+ARJEN: Yep.
+Erm, the other one I'd like to point out here is just the CloudWatch Logs integration for Visual Studio Code.
+Erm, it's nice i- when you're able to just look at your logs in your editor instead of having to go through and- go through the CloudWatch, erm, in- the CloudWatch Logs interface.
+Although I'd always say just use, erm, CloudWatch Logs Insights, I think, where you can properly search it.
+Which is way better.
+But [pause] we are on time, let's move to Security.

-oh there's there's some interesting stuff here the network fireball supporting vpc prefix lists was 34:44 something that when i was looking at the announcements i sort of glazed over and then on the second look back i went and 34:50 had another look at it and thought actually this is really really powerful because it allows you to 34:57 scope everything down again with a lot of these security and security-ish 35:03
+DAWN: Oh, there's- there's some interesting stuff here.
+The Network Firewall supporting VPC prefix lists was something that when I was looking at the announcements, I sort of glazed over.
+And then on the second look back, I went and had another look at it, and thought 'Actually, this is really really powerful'.
+Because it allows you to
+34:57
+scope everything down again with a lot of these security and security-ish 35:03